Ninaadlasrado/ninaadlasrado.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Integrative Biomedical Sciences (IBMS) program at the University of Nebraska-Lincoln.
-I am currently pursuing my graduate education under the mentorship of [Dr. Jay Reddy](https://jayreddy.unl.edu/research), a distinguished Professor in the field of T-cell Immunology.
+I am a Postdoctoral Research Fellow in the Barouch Lab at Beth Israel Deaconess Medical Center/Harvard Medical School.
+I completed my PhD in the Integrative Biomedical Sciences (IBMS) program at the University of Nebraska-Lincoln under the mentorship of [Dr. Jay Reddy](https://jayreddy.unl.edu/research), a distinguished Professor in the field of T-cell Immunology.

 Research Interests:
 ======
-My research interest revolves around the development of novel vaccines for autoimmune myocarditis and type-1 diabetes caused by various viral agents such as Coxsackievirus-B3 and Coxsackievirus-B4, respectively.
-I use single-cell RNA-seq to study the transcriptomic changes that occur during the viral autoimmune myocarditis phase.
-I also work on developing transgenic mouse models to study autoimmune myocarditis.
-In addition to this, I am also working on the concept of trained immunity in the prevention of viral myocarditis and pancreatitis.
+My graduate research revolved around the development of novel vaccines for viral myocarditis and type-1 diabetes caused by various viral agents such as Coxsackievirus-B3 and Coxsackievirus-B4, respectively.
+I used single-cell RNA-seq to study the transcriptomic changes that occur during the post-infectious autoimmune myocarditis phase.
+In addition to this, I also worked on the concept of trained immunity in the prevention of viral myocarditis and pancreatitis.

 Contact
 -------